Staff & Faculty

 Contact Dave Möschler.

 Pam Crane received her B.A. in Drama and English Literature from Occidental College, and while there, had the privilege of studying dance with Charlene Baker, who was Agnes DeMille’s assistant choreographer for many years.
 Pam has appeared in a number of shows in the East Bay, including productions with Berkeley Opera, Contra Costa Musical Theater and Diablo Light Opera.
-Pam’s past choreography credits include Kiss Me Kate, Anything Goes, How to Succeed in Business, Guys & Dolls, Godspell, Cabaret, Fiddler On The Roof, Jesus Christ Superstar, and West Side Story.
-She has co-taught several YMTC workshops, and has served as Production Manager for most of YMTC’s shows.
+Pam’s past choreography credits include Kiss Me Kate, Anything Goes, How to Succeed in Business, Guys & Dolls, Godspell, Cabaret, Fiddler On The Roof, Jesus Christ Superstar, West Side Story, The Drowsy Chaparone, and Urinetown.
 She was a founding board member when YMTC was incorporated as a non-profit organization in 2004, and served as Board President until 2009, and as Managing Director until 2010.

 Contact Pam Crane.